Wondering if online counselling could work for you?

 - you also save the time of ‘getting ready’

-- if you are a caregiver of an elderly parent, sick relative, or of children old enough to play by themselves quietly during the session, you can save on care costs.
+- if you are a caregiver of an elderly parent, sick relative, or of children old enough to play by themselves quietly during your session, you can save on care costs.

 Online therapy can even be a way to gain the confidence to eventually attend in-person therapy.

-And in the case of something like severe depression or anxiety, where the very act of getting dressed and getting out of the house can seem an insurmountable feat, online counselling can feel far more feasible.
+And in the case of something like severe depression, where the very act of getting dressed and getting out of the house can seem an insurmountable feat?
+Online counselling can feel far more doable.

 Nothing is right for everyone, and that includes online therapy.

 Online counselling can also feel difficult if you suffer from paranoia around personal privacy.
-The truth is that Skype is very safe, a secure way of communicating that uses Advanced Encryption Standard (AES), which means it’s hard for anyone to ‘hack’ your call.
-But if this sort of thing gives you anxiety, in- person therapy might see you more able to relax.
+Online platforms like Skype and Zoom use strong security known as Advanced Encryption Standard (AES), which means it’s hard for anyone to ‘hack’ your call.
+But if this sort of thing gives you anxiety, in-person therapy might see you more able to relax.

 Online therapy for fear of intimacy?

-At the same time, if you find intimate relating so overwhelming it’s put you off trying therapy, then Skype therapy, with it’s built in sense of distance, might be the perfect place to at least start seeking support.
+At the same time, if you find intimate relating so overwhelming it’s put you off trying therapy at all?
+Then online therapy, with it’s built in sense of distance, might be the perfect place to at least start seeking support.

-The truth is that it really isn’t a question of ‘either or’.
-Most people who use Skype therapy use it in conjunction with in-person therapy.
-For example, international business sorts will use Skype when they are travelling, but will come see their therapist in-person when they are in town.
+It isn’t always a question of ‘either or’.
+Some therapists will offer you the option of working in person sometimes, and over the internet other times.
+For example, international business sorts will use online when they are travelling, but will come see their therapist in-person when they are in town.

 The Most Important Thing to Keep in Mind?

-The most important thing here is not to let deciding between Skype or in-person therapy be a way to sabotage seeking support.
+The most important thing here is not to let deciding between online or in-person counselling be a way to sabotage seeking support.